savonet/book/workflow.md

 The `%gstreamer` encoder can be used to encode streams using the GStreamer multimedia framework, which handles many formats, and can provide effects and more on the stream.
-It is quite useful, although it is considered as less mature than the FFmpeg encoder, which fulfills similar purposes, and is presented next.
+It is quite useful, although it support in Liquidsoap should be considered as much less mature than the FFmpeg encoder, which fulfills similar purposes, and is presented next.

 The parameters of the `%gstreamer` encoder are